lbl-srg/obc/specification/source/cdl.rst

 The text ``<cdl_instance_name>`` within the ``metadata`` shall be used for referring to the current instance (the instance that contains the semantic annotation), if the instance has the same name in semantic model as in CDL.
-This shall avoid the user having to repeat the name of the instance and makes it less prone to errors and inconsistencies.
+This avoids the user having to repeat the name of the instance and makes it less prone to errors and inconsistencies.

-An example of CDL semantic information for an instance in a class with multiple ``metadataLanguage``/``metadata`` pair is shown below.
-The ``metadataLanguage``: ``"Brick 1.3 text/turtle"``, ``"Project-Haystack 3.9.12 application/ld+json"`` and ``"en"`` have been defined in the class definition annotation, and they shall be used to include semantic information within the class.
+[An example of CDL semantic information for an instance in a class with multiple ``metadataLanguage``/``metadata`` pair is shown below.
+The ``metadataLanguage``: ``"Brick 1.3 text/turtle"``, ``"Project-Haystack 3.9.12 application/ld+json"`` and ``"en"`` have been defined in the class definition annotation, and they have been used to include semantic information within the class.
-We can see that ``<cdl_instance_name>`` has been used in the ``metadata`` and  the tool that exports the semantic information shall infer the Brick metadata as
-``bldg:THeaCoiSup_in a Brick:Hot_Water_Supply_Temperature_Sensor .``
-and the Project Haystack identifier as ``{"@id": "THeaCoiSup_in"}``.
+We can see that ``<cdl_instance_name>`` has been used in the ``metadata`` and Brick metadata will be inferred as ``bldg:THeaCoiSup_in a Brick:Hot_Water_Supply_Temperature_Sensor .`` and the Project Haystack identifier as ``{"@id": "THeaCoiSup_in"}``.

-[Example:
+Example:

 .. code-block:: modelica